alex-w/HYG-Database/athyg/details_v1.md

 8. sort the resulting catalog by right ascension.
 9. sequentially number the entries and use the sequential numbers as IDs.

-The current starting points (step 1) are:
+The current starting points for version 1.1 (step 1) are:

-* AT v1.0
+* AT v1.01
-* HYG v3.5
+* HYG v3.6.1

+AT v1.01 is a minor update to AT v1.0 that adds 7.7K Gaia distances that were not ID'd in v1.0.

-HYG v3.5 fixes a small number of errors that contributed to some duplicate and missing data in AT-HYG in initial runs.
+HYG v3.6.1 is a more significant update to HYG, which adds constellation names to all stars in HYG as well as fixing a few incorrect labels.
+The previous version, HYG 3.5, fixed a small number of errors that contributed to some duplicate and missing data in AT-HYG in initial runs.
 The build of AT v1.0 also addressed some cross-reference errors in AT v0.x.
 Details are in the "details_v1_errata.md" file.

 The next two steps (2 and 3) generate a large number of cross-references for all the Gliese single and "A" component stars identifiable in the HYG database.
 This list replaces the rather _ad hoc_ approach to Gliese star cross-referencing in the alpha (v0.x) releases, which relied on approaches such as unconditionally adding Gliese stars with proper names (e.g., 'Wolf 359') or adding ones manually identified within a certain distance range in Gaia.